 - What You Do

 - How You Do It

 - Why You Do It

-Furthermore, broad insights generated from this assessment include analyzing strengths and weaknesses, identifying employees with high potential, discovering a person’s motivating factors, and predicting how a person will act in a professional environment.
+Furthermore, broad insights generated from this assessment include analyzing leadership strengths and weaknesses, identifying employees with high potential, discovering a person’s motivating factors, and predicting how a person will act in a professional environment.
 This assessment is popular a pre-hire tool.5

 Invest in Team Development & Leadership Assessment to Reduce Performance Gaps

 These assessments can be used to gather meaningful data to help identify and develop talent.
-As a result, they will to better manage the business.
+As a result, they better manage the business.
 Organizations attempting to make organizational changes, grow, and manage conflict without such assessment data are severely disadvantaged.
 At the same time, the data alone, without experts to interpret the results, can lead to poor decision making.